leuchtetgruen/android-updatemanager/README.md

 * That's it

+See `ExampleActivity.java` for a full example of how to use `UpdateManager`

 Here are some other nice features:

 - UpdateManager will only check for updates when on a WIFI-Network